Radio Saint Helena

 Radio St Helena also broadcast internationally on one day each year – on 11.0925 MHz shortwave – using the call-sign ZHH-50.
 Many of the station's regular presenters took part in this event, known as "Radio St Helena Day", thereby enjoying the experience of broadcasting to audiences all around the world.

 In March 2012 St Helena News Media Services was dissolved, and the final edition of the Herald was published on 9 March 2012.
 The company was replaced by the St Helena Broadcasting Corporation (SHBC), which was to be funded by the island's government.
 SHBC was also to publish a weekly newspaper, and run three FM radio stations, one of them a relay of the BBC World Service.
 The privately owned station Saint FM declined to join the new enterprise.

 Radio St Helena closed down at midnight on Christmas Day, 25 December 2012.
-This, following the earlier closure of Saint FM on 21 December, left Saint Helena with no broadcast radio service at all until Saint FM was relaunched on 10 March 2013 as Saint FM Community Radio.
+This, following the earlier closure of Saint FM on 21 December, left Saint Helena with no broadcast radio service at all until SAMS Radio 1 was launched on 13 February 2013.